Judiciary of Bangladesh

-The Judiciary of Bangladesh (বাংলাদেশের বিচার বিভাগ — Bānlādēśēra bicāra bibhāga) or Judicial system of Bangladesh (বাংলাদেশের বিচার ব্যবস্থা — Bānlādēśēra bicāra byabasthā) is based on the Constitution and the laws are enacted by the legislature and interpreted by the higher courts.
-Bangladesh Supreme Court is the highest court of Bangladesh.
-The jurisdiction of the Supreme Court of Bangladesh has been described in Article 94(1) of the Constitution of Bangladesh.
-It consists of two divisions, the High Court Division and the Appellate Division.
+The Judiciary of Bangladesh (বাংলাদেশের বিচার বিভাগ — Bānlādēśēra bicāra bibhāga) or Judicial system of Bangladesh (বাংলাদেশের বিচার ব্যবস্থা — Bānlādēśēra bicāra byabasthā) is based on the Constitution, along with laws enacted by the legislature and judicial precedents established by the Supreme Court of Bangladesh, which is the highest court in the country.
+The jurisdiction of the Supreme Court has been described in Article 94(1) of the Constitution of Bangladesh.
+It consists of two divisions, namely the High Court Division and the Appellate Division.
 These two divisions of the Supreme Court have separate jurisdictions.

-The Bangladeshi judiciary faces a severe shortage of judges.
-As of July 2017, 1,268 judges deal with over 2.7 million cases in lower courts, 86 High Court justices deal with 431,000 cases and 6 Supreme Court justices deal with 13,000 cases.
+According to a report, the Bangladeshi judiciary faces a severe shortage of judges.
+As of July 2017, 1,268 judges deal with over 2.7 million cases in lower courts, 86 High Court Division judges deal with 431,000 cases and 6 Appellate Division judges deal with 13,000 cases.

 Supreme Court

 Chief Justice

-The Chief Justice of Bangladesh is the chief amongst the judges of the Supreme Court of Bangladesh, and also head of the whole judicial establishments, including subordinate courts.
+The Chief Justice of Bangladesh is the highest-ranking judge of the Supreme Court of Bangladesh and the head of the country's judiciary, overseeing both the Supreme Court and all subordinate courts.
 The chief justice is appointed by the President of Bangladesh.
 The Chief Justice sits in the Appellate Division of the Supreme Court with other judges to hear and decide cases, presides over meetings of the full Supreme Court to transact business relating to administration of the court, and supervises the discipline of the judges and magistrates of the subordinate courts.

 Appellate Division

-The Supreme Court of Bangladesh has two divisions namely the Appellate Division and the High Court Division (HCD).
+The Supreme Court of Bangladesh has two divisions: the Appellate Division and the High Court Division.
 The Appellate Division hears both civil and criminal appeals from the High Court Division.
 The Appellate Division may also decide a point of law reserved for its decision by the High Court Division, as well as any point of law of public interest arising in the course of an appeal from a subordinate court to the High Court Division, which has been reserved by the High Court Division for the decision of the Appellate Division.

 High Court Division

-The High court division of the Supreme court consists of Civil courts, Criminal courts and some Special courts.
+Article 101 of the Constitution provides that the High Court Division shall have such original, appellate and other jurisdictions, powers and functions as are or may be conferred on it by the Constitution or any other law.

 District Courts

 Civil Courts

-Five civil courts exist in this hierarchy:
+Under section 3 of the Civil Courts Act, 1887, five civil courts exist in the following hierarchy: